imteekay/mini-typescript/README.md

   - Make sure the binder resolves variables declared with `var` and `let` the same way.
 The simplest way is to add a `kind` property to `Symbol`.
   - Add use-before-declaration errors in the checker.
   - Finally, add an ES2015 -> ES5 transform that transforms `let` to `var`.
-- [x] Allow var to have multiple declarations (https://github.com/imteekay/mini-typescript/pull/9).
+- [x] Allow var statements to declare multiple symbols (https://github.com/imteekay/mini-typescript/pull/9).
+- [ ] Allow var to have multiple declarations.
   - You'll need to convert a Symbol's declaration into a list.
   - Check that all declarations have the same type.
 - [ ] Add objects and object types.